geoschem/GCHP/docs/source/getting-started/quick-start.rst

 Quickstart Guide
 ================

-This quickstart guide assumes your environment satisfies :ref:`GCHP's requirements <software_requirements>`.
+This quickstart guide assumes your environment satisfies the requirements described in :ref:`System Requirements <system_requirements>`. /
 This means you should load a compute environment so that programs like :program:`cmake` and :program:`mpirun` are available before continuing.
 If you do not have some of GCHP's software dependencies, you can find instructions for installing GCHP's external dependencies in our `Spack instructions <../supplement/spack.html>`__.